 There are other advantages they have, some underhanded even.
 A lot of Black Hat tactics originate in China including but not limited to:

-- Making knocking offs of top selling items
+- Making knock offs of top selling items

 - Fake reviews to boost their ratings and defame their competitors